Quantum-Accelerators/quacc/docs/user/basics/wflow_overview.md

     Pros:

     - Extremely popular
-    - Has significant support for running on HPC resources
+    - Has native support for running on HPC resources
     - It does not involve a centralized server or network connectivity
     - Supports adaptive scaling of compute resources
     - The dashboard to monitor resource usage is very intuitive